queueupnow/infrastructure/README.md

 I run terraform by using aws-vault, which knows about my access key for the IAM user.

-`aws-vault exec voter-prod terragrunt apply` (which runs terragrunt against the prod account with your prod role)
+`aws-vault exec q-prod terragrunt apply` (which runs terragrunt against the prod account with your prod role)

 You can access the console via:

-`aws-vault login voter-dev` (which will log in to the dev account with your dev role)
+`aws-vault login q-dev` (which will log in to the dev account with your dev role)

 Note that the root account has no infrastructure, so the role name is